-Our Health Cash Plan is immediately available to all new joiners, and provides cash back to cover costs such as dental and optical bills, physiotherapy and consultancy charges.
+Our Health Cash Plan is immediately available to all new joiners and provides cash back to cover costs such as dental and optical bills, physiotherapy and consultancy charges.
 It also provides access to a 24-7 helpline, virtual GPs and an online discount platform.

-We have regular scheduled visits from a registered Physiotherapist, and all employees have the opportunity to book an appointment if needed.
+We have regular scheduled visits from a registered Physiotherapist, and all employees can book an appointment if needed.
 We also run free functional movement classes open to all employees.